All About Solar Panels

 The advancements in cSi technology have mainly concerned reducing the cost of production of these modules and improvements in performance.
 For example, in 2009 a typical 3′ x 5′ collector would be rated to produce around 230 watts of electricity.
 These days, the same footprint may produce more than 300 watts!

-Know that any proposal received from ReVision Energy includes modules that any member of our company would be proud to install on their own roof.
+Know that any proposal received from ReVision Energy includes modules that any employee-owner of our company would be proud to install on their own roof.

 How Do Solar Panels Work?

 When hit by solar energy (photons), an electron shakes loose from the doped silicon that makes up a solar panel.
 Since the electron cannot flow backward across a neutral barrier, it flows through a circuit, creating a current, and therefore, electricity!